MercyOFrancis/MercyOFrancis/README.md

 ## 🧠 About Me

 I extract clarity from complexity—cleaning, analyzing, and visualizing data with surgical precision.
-With roots in biochemistry and hands-on lab work, I now translate biomedical and business data into insights using:
+With roots in Medical biochemistry and hands-on lab work, I now translate biomedical and business data into insights using:

 - 🔍 **Excel & Power Query** for agile data wrangling
 - 🧮 **PostgreSQL** for structured querying
 - 📊 **Power BI** for live dashboards
-- 🐍 Learning **Python** for automation and bioinformatics pipelines
+- 🐍 Learning **Python** for automation
+- 🔵**R** Learning **R** for statistical computing and visualization

 ---